 “Everything started melting.”
 That’s the way former First Lady Michelle Obama described a hot flash that occurred on Marine One moments before she was scheduled to make an appearance at a public event.
 “Literally it was like someone put a furnace in my core and turned it on high,” she said in a conversation with Dr. Sharon Malone on her “Michelle Obama Podcast.”

 Hot flashes are one of the most common symptoms of menopause, and they don’t care if you are in the middle of a presentation, having lunch with your friends, or even if you are the First Lady of the United States of America.
 They will strike whenever and wherever, leaving you flushed, flustered, and feeling like a hot mess.
 And while you may feel the additional heat of embarrassment as the sweat starts to pour, remember that menopause is a normal part of a woman’s life and there is no reason to feel ashamed of the changes your body is going through.
 In fact, acknowledging and addressing the issue head on with family, friends, and coworkers can go a long way in removing some of the stigma around aging and menopause, and make you feel more comfortable, mentally.

 As far as being more comfortable physically?
-Well, before you lock yourself in the house and crank the air conditioner on high, try these four tips to help you keep your cool the next time things really start to heat up.
+Before you lock yourself in the house and crank the air conditioner on high, try these four tips to help you keep your cool the next time things really start to heat up.

 Consider Your Clothing